 If we can learn something from that, it must have something to do with what engineers like to call Definition Of Done.

-Being “done” with something is less final than to be finished, isn’t it?
+Being “done” with something is less final than to be finished.
 It simply means that you’ve gone through a number of activities and there are no items left on your todo-list.
 Which means it carries little if any information about quality.
-In common parlance that word has a positive ring, but in product development it’s a real rabbit hole.
+In common parlance, the word done has a positive ring, but in product development it’s a real rabbit hole.

 So how do you decide whether something is done?
 Or rather: who gets to define the meaning of done?

 When Steve Jobs told the team of developers on the Macintosh project that “real artists ship”, he really meant this:

 Swallow your pride and deploy that code, because hell will have frozen over before you’ve achieved you idea of perfection and the market opportunity is now!

 Or to put it in different terms: